NeKo: Cross-Modality Post-Recognition Error Correction with Tasks-Guided Mixture-of-Experts Language Model: Introduction

 In this work, we propose \method, a ``ge\textsc{Ne}rative multi-tas\textsc{K} error c\textsc{o}rrection'' approach that leverages a pre-trained MoE model to drive diverse tasks and cross-domain knowledge, as shown in Figure~\ref{fig:sytem}.
 The key idea is to continuously pre-train MoE model on a mixture of error correction datasets, with each expert specializing in a specific domain.
-This task-oriented MoE fine-tuning approach enables the experts to capture task-specific features while allowing knowledge sharing through the router \citep{DBLP:journals/corr/abs-2401-06066}.
+This task-guided MoE fine-tuning approach enables the experts to capture task-specific features while allowing knowledge sharing through the router.
+We further pursue this direction by modeling MoE on error correction and highlight the effectiveness and robustness of MoEs in learning from a mixture of correction datasets.

 \methodwithspace captures the nuances of each task, benefiting from shared knowledge across experts.
-Evaluated on tasks such as ASR, ST, OCR, and unseen textual error correction (TEC), \methodwithspace consistently outperforms baseline models, including Claude-Opus and GPT-3.5.
+Evaluated on tasks such as ASR, ST, OCR, and unseen textual error correction (TEC), \methodwithspace consistently outperforms baseline models, including Claude-3.5 Sonnet and GPT-3.5.
 It achieves state-of-the-art WER reduction on the Hyporadise benchmark and large-scale Open ASR Leaderboard~\citep{open-asr-leaderboard}. \methodwithspace also significant improves in OCR error correction.
 Further analysis confirms its robust multi-task capabilities.

-In summary, the main contributions of this work include: \begin{enumerate}[left=1pt] \item We introduce \method, a multi-task error correction LLM that leverages task-oriented mixture-of-experts for diverse post-recognition correction tasks.
+In summary, the main contributions of this work include: \begin{enumerate}[left=1pt] \item We introduce \method, a multi-task error correction LLM that leverages task-guided mixture-of-experts for diverse post-recognition correction tasks.
 To the best of our knowledge, this is the first work that explores the use of MoE for multi-task error correction.

 \item \method\ has been studied under a new form of cross-modalities post-recognition correction evaluation, serving as strong open-source ASR, ST, OCR, and TEC baselines.
-Our results show that \method\ discovers new state-of-the-art performance in ASR as a multi-task error correction model.
+Our results show that \method\ discovers new state-of-the-art performance in ASR as a multi-task correction model.

-\item We discovered emergent abilities for cross-task correction from \methodwithspace as a first-of-its-kind multi-task correction approach toward a general-purpose post-recognition LM designs. \item The \methodwithspace models, newly created source datasets, and training processes are scheduled to open source under the CC BY-SA 4.0 license to support reproducibility and to encourage future research.
+\item We discovered emergent abilities for cross-task correction from \methodwithspace as a first-of-its-kind multi-task correction approach toward a general-purpose post-recognition LM designs. \item The \methodwithspace models, newly created source datasets, and training processes are scheduled to open source under the CC BY-SA 4.0 license to support reproducibility in future research.

 \end{enumerate}